facebook/docusaurus/website/community/5-release-process.md

 The next version (v<NextMajorVersion/>, on <NextMajorBranchLink/>) is the version the Docusaurus team is currently working on.

-The <NextMajorBranchLink/> branch is the **default target branch** for all pull-requests, including core team and external contributions.
+The <NextMajorBranchLink/> branch is the **default target branch** for all pull requests, including core team and external contributions.

 This version is recommended for **early adopters** that want to use the latest Docusaurus features as soon as possible.
 It is also a good way to help us by reporting bugs and giving some feedback.

 There are 3 ways to use the next version:

-- use an `alpha`, `beta` or `rc` pre-release
+- with an `alpha`, `beta` or `rc` pre-release
-- use the `@next` npm dist tag for the latest pre-release
+- with the `@next` npm dist tag for the latest pre-release
-- use a [canary release](./4-canary.md) for the very latest features
+- with a [canary release](./4-canary.md) for the very latest features

 :::tip

 The next version passes all our automated tests and is used by the Docusaurus site itself.
 It is relatively safe: don't be afraid to give it a try.

 :::

 :::caution

-Breaking changes can happen on the next version: detailed upgrade instructions are available in the changelog and pull-requests.
+Breaking changes can happen on the next version: detailed upgrade instructions are available in the changelog and pull requests.

-At the `beta` and `rc` (release candidate), we avoid introducing new breaking changes.
+At the `beta` and `rc` (release candidate) phases, we avoid introducing major breaking changes.

 :::

 ## Public API surface {#public-api-surface}

-Respecting Semantic Versioning means incrementing the `major` version number on any change in Docusaurus public APIs that does not maintain backward compatibility.
+Docusaurus commits to respect Semantic Versioning.
+This means that whenever changes occur in Docusaurus public APIs and break backward compatibility, we will increment the `major` version number.

 :::tip

 Docusaurus guarantees public API retro-compatibility across `minor` versions.
 Unless you use internal APIs, `minor` version upgrades should be easy.

 :::

-Let's define what is our public API exactly.
+We will outline what accounts as the public API surface.

 ### Core public API {#core-public-api}